 ALL worrying does is rob the present of joy and peace.

-If I allow myself, I can easily visualize what could have happened if that tree had been a few feet longer.
+If I allow myself, I can easily visualize what could’ve happened if that tree had been a few feet longer.
 I could replay the images in my head over and over again.
-I have to very consciously and repeatedly stop my mind from going there.
+But I have to very consciously and repeatedly stop my mind from going there.
 Because right here, right now, in this very moment, that didn’t happen.